Please use the menu below to navigate to any article section:

 The truth of the matter is, regardless of your state of current or future procreation, once you pass on, a life insurance policy will pay the benefit amount to the surviving policy owner, your estate, or the person nominated as the beneficiary on your policy.

 Naturally, life insurance is vital for property investors, who generally carry a significant amount of debt and have further considerations beyond the traditional family unit.

 That’s why, if you carry debt on your investment properties, it’s vitally important to consider the financial impact on your loved ones from your death.

 A life insurance policy can help to pay down property investment debt and set your loved ones up for an easier life courtesy of your wise decision-making during your lifetime

 As property investors, we’re in the business of dealing with risk.

-That’s the topic of a whole other discussion, but we can minimise our risks by avoid them, accepting them it, reducing them or transferring them.
+That’s the topic of a whole other discussion, but we can minimize our risks by avoiding them, accepting them, reducing them, or transferring them.

 When you take out insurance, you’re transferring the risk to an insurance company.

 Subscribe & don’t miss a single episode of Michael Yardney’s podcast